Most Active Speaker

 Actions

-Ix-chel Ruiz has developed software application & tools since 2000.
-Her research interests include Java, dynamic languages, client-side technologies and testing.
-Java Champion, Oracle ACE pro, Testcontainers Community Champion, CDF Ambassador, Hackergarten enthusiast, Open Source advocate, public speaker and mentor.
+Ixchel Ruiz has been developing software applications and tools since 2000.
+Her research interests include Java, dynamic languages, client-side technologies, and testing.
+As a member of the JCP Executive Committee, Java Champion, Oracle ACE Pro, Testcontainers Community Champion, CDF Ambassador, Hackergarten enthusiast, Open Source advocate, public speaker, and mentor, Ixchel is deeply committed to fostering inclusive and collaborative tech communities.
+She actively mentors aspiring developers and champions initiatives aimed at increasing diversity and accessibility in the technology sector.

 Ixchel Ruiz ha desarrollado aplicaciones y herramientas de software desde el 2000.
 Sus intereses de investigación incluyen Java, lenguajes dinámicos, tecnologías del lado del cliente, DevSecOps y pruebas.
 Java Champion, embajadora de CD Foundation, SuperFrog, entusiasta de Hackergarten, promotora de aplicaciones open source, conferencista y mentora, Ixchel viaja por todo el mundo (a veces virtualmente) compartiendo conocimientos; es uno de sus principales objetivos en la vida.